February 2023 / INVESTMENT INSIGHTS

 Inflation and interest rates should moderate from wherever they peak but, in our view, are likely to settle at higher levels than where they stood over the past decade.

-On the inflation front, solutions are unlikely to emerge for some of the main drivers behind the U.S. labor shortage, which include:
+Easy solutions are unlikely to emerge for some of the main drivers behind the U.S. labor shortage and recent wage inflation, which include:

 - Demographic Headwinds: An aging population and falling immigration to the U.S.

 - Health Headwinds: The opioid epidemic and the lasting effects of COVID‑19.